Anne Heche

-Anne Celeste Heche (/heɪtʃ/ HAYTCH; May 25, 1969 – August 11, 2022) was an American actress, known for her roles in a variety of genres in film, television, and theater.
-She received numerous accolades, including a National Board of Review Award and multiple Emmy Awards.
+Anne Celeste Heche (/heɪtʃ/ HAYTCH; May 25, 1969 – August 11, 2022) was an American actress, known for her roles across a variety of genres in film, television, and theater.
+She was the recipient of Daytime Emmy, National Board of Review, and GLAAD Media Awards, in addition to nominations for a Tony Award and a Primetime Emmy.

-Heche's professional acting career began on the soap opera Another World (1987–1991) portraying the twins Vicky Hudson and Marley Love, for which she received a Daytime Emmy Award in 1991.
-She made her film debut in a supporting role in O Pioneers!, a 1992 American made-for-television drama film based on the 1913 novel by Willa Cather.
-Heche's acting profile rose during the 1990s, gaining particular attention for her co-starring role in the independent film Walking and Talking (1996) and for her standout supporting role in the crime drama Donnie Brasco (1997).
-Further high-profile roles followed in 1997, including Volcano, I Know What You Did Last Summer and Wag the Dog.
-In 1998, Heche further rose to prominence with her leading role in the romantic comedy Six Days, Seven Nights opposite Harrison Ford.
-Also in 1998, she starred in Gus Van Sant's shot-for-shot remake of Psycho.
+Heche began her professional acting career on the NBC soap opera Another World (1987–1991), earning a Daytime Emmy Award for her portrayal of twins Vicky Hudson and Marley Love.
+She made her film debut in 1993 with a small role in The Adventures of Huck Finn.
+Heche's profile rose in 1997 with appearances in Donnie Brasco, Volcano, I Know What You Did Last Summer, and Wag the Dog.
+In 1998, she had starring roles in the romantic adventure Six Days, Seven Nights, the drama-thriller Return to Paradise and Psycho.

-From 1999 to 2001, Heche took fewer acting roles and concentrated on directing projects, most notably a segment of the HBO anthology film If These Walls Could Talk 2 (2000).
-Her acting roles from the 2000s onward focused on independent films, television series and some stage roles.
-In 2004, she was nominated for a Tony Award for her role in the Broadway revival of the play Twentieth Century and a Primetime Emmy Award for the television film Gracie's Choice, also starring in an acclaimed supporting role in the supernatural drama Birth.
-Other film roles included Cedar Rapids (2011), Catfight (2016), and My Friend Dahmer (2017).
-Heche also starred in a number of dramatic television series, including Men in Trees (2006–2008) and Hung (2009–2011).
-In 2020, she appeared as a contestant in the 29th season of Dancing with the Stars.
+From 1999 to 2001, Heche focused on directing, most notably a segment of the HBO television film If These Walls Could Talk 2 (2000).
+She was nominated for a Tony Award for her starring role in the 2004 Broadway revival of Twentieth Century, as well as a Primetime Emmy Award that same year for her appearance in the television film Gracie's Choice.
+Other film appearances included Prozac Nation (2001), John Q. (2002), Birth (2004), Spread (2009), Cedar Rapids (2011), Catfight (2016), and My Friend Dahmer (2017).
+Heche also starred on a number of television series, such as The WB's Everwood (2004–2005), ABC's Men in Trees (2006–2008), and NBC's The Brave (2017–2018).
+In 2020, she appeared as a contestant on the 29th season of Dancing with the Stars, finishing in 13th place.

 Events in Heche's personal life often upstaged her acting career.
-From 1997 to 2000, she was in a high-profile relationship with comedian Ellen DeGeneres, sometimes described as "the first gay supercouple".
-Immediately following her split with DeGeneres in 2000, she had a highly publicized psychotic breakdown in which she appeared at a rural ranch house outside of Fresno, California, claiming to be an entity named "Celestia" who would take humanity to heaven in a spaceship.
-In 2001, Heche published a memoir titled Call Me Crazy that alleged extensive childhood sexual abuse by her father.
+She was in a high-profile relationship with comedian Ellen DeGeneres between 1997 and 2000, with the pair being described by The Advocate as "the first gay supercouple".
+Immediately following her split from DeGeneres, she suffered a highly publicized psychotic break.
+In 2001, Heche published a memoir titled Call Me Crazy, in which she alleged extensive sexual abuse by her father.

-On August 5, 2022, Heche was critically injured when she crashed her car into a house at high speed.
-She died at a hospital in Los Angeles on August 11, 2022, at the age of 53.
+On August 5, 2022, Heche was critically injured in a high-speed car crash.
+She died from the injuries six days later at a Los Angeles hospital at the age of 53.